Lesson 13: Waging Peace (2 Corinthians 10, 1 Timothy 1, 1 Peter 5, Acts 19)

 Last week we studied Ephesians 6:10-17 and the spiritual battle armor that Paul says we need to be able to "stand against the schemes of the devil."
 We noticed two important things.
 First, that our battle was "against the spiritual forces of evil in the heavenly places," Ephesians 6:12, and second, that almost all of the armor was defensive in nature.
 That might cause us to decide that we are exclusively "waging peace" in our relationship with other people, as the title of this study suggests.
 But then Paul said something that did not quite fit.
 He requested prayer to help him "boldly" (he uses the term twice in Ephesians 6:19-20) proclaim the gospel.
 Perhaps "waging peace," is more about the "waging" than the "peace."
 Let's dive into our study of the Bible and see what it says elsewhere about the nature of our battle against evil!

-The Current Quarter’s Bible Studies on Death, Dying, and Future Hope.
+The Current Quarter’s Bible Studies on Money: Managing for the Master.

 Can the Bible help you get promoted at work?
 Can the Bible increase your pay?
 Can the Bible help you keep your job?
 Improve your marriage?
 The answer is “Yes!”
 The Bible teaches principles of “emotional intelligence” that can actually help you to be smarter and get along better.
 Bruce Cameron, the writer of these Bible studies and a law professor, has published a paper written for lawyers which presents 17 Bible-based rules of emotional intelligence which God gave us to improve our lives.
 Best of all, Professor Cameron’s paper is free and you do not have to be a lawyer to understand it.
 To get your free copy, first click on this link.
 Second, when you see the title of the paper (EI, EI, Oh What an Employee), click on the “One-Click Download” and the paper will download to your computer as a PDF.
 If you have friends who want to read the paper, have them go to the website and download it as well.